Getting Started with F# in Visual Studio Code with Ionide

 The first line is needed for FSI scripting to load

 ClassLibraryDemo.fs.
 The second line is a convenience: omitting it is optional, but you will need to type

 open ClassLibraryDemo in an FSI window if you wish to bring the

 ToPigLatin module into scope.

-Next, call the function with the
+Next, in the FSI window, call the function with the

 PigLatin module that you defined earlier:

 > PigLatin.toPigLatin "banana";; val it : string = "ananabay" > PigLatin.toPigLatin "apple";; val it : string = "appleyay"

 Success!
 You get the same results as before, but now loaded from an F# implementation file.
 The major difference here is that F# source files are compiled into assemblies which can be executed anywhere, not just in FSI.